Sailors and Coast Guardsmen may self-refer to the program or be referred by family members, command leadership or medical providers.

-The term "wounded warrior" no longer refers only to those wounded in combat.
-Service members who have been seriously injured or diagnosed with a life-changing medical condition – those who are fighting different but very challenging battles – also are considered wounded warriors.
+The term "wounded warrior" is much broader than those wounded in combat.
+Service members who have been seriously ill, injured, or wounded also are considered wounded warriors.

 The formal Navy definition of a “wounded warrior” is any Sailor or Coast Guardsman who has a serious illness or injury requiring long-term care that may necessitate a Medical Evaluation Board/Physical Evaluation Board (MEB/PEB) to determine fitness for duty.

-Navy Wounded Warrior – Safe Harbor enrollment consideration is given to:
+Navy Wounded Warrior enrollment consideration is given to those with:

 - Non-combat and combat wounds